hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 #### Hardware Requirements

-These requirements are to provide the instance with enough resources to run the Terraform Enterprise application as well as the Terraform plans and applies.
+These requirements provide the instance with enough resources to run the Terraform Enterprise application as well as the Terraform plans and applies.

  * At least 40GB of disk space on the root volume